UKPLab/coling2018-xling_argument_mining/code/README.md

 In the YAML file, replace the following:

 * paths for the train,dev,test file should point to your train,dev,test splits (in CONLL format)
-* paths to the (bilingual) embeddings file
+* paths to the (bilingual) embedding file

 We do not provide the embedding file.
 It is easy to generate a bilingual embedding file using e.g. Europarl data.
-Alternatively, you can also get good bilingual word embedding files for EN-DE [here](https://github.com/UKPLab/arxiv2018-xling-sentence-embeddings).
+Alternatively, you can also get good bilingual word embedding files for EN-DE from [here](https://github.com/UKPLab/arxiv2018-xling-sentence-embeddings).
 This also contains EN-FR embeddings.
 In the embedding files, you may wish to flag each word with its language, e.g., by appending _de or _en to each word.

 ## Annotation projection